GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 ```julia
 renderMidi(C(z,z4))
 ```
-and see that musescore has the instrument correctly labeled as *harpsichord* in *temp.pdf*.
+and see that musescore has the instrument correctly labeled as *harpsichord* in *temp.pdf* (may vary depending on musescore version).
 If you are using a soundfont file with program 6 as the harpsichord you should hear it when running,
 ```julia
 playMidi(C(z,z4))
 ```